kdvolder/spring-blog-2015-03/README.md

 ![run-conf-menu]

 If you've used the Java Launch Configuration Editor in Eclipse, this should look familiar.
 For a Boot Launch Configuration, the 'Main' tab is a little different and has some extra stuff.
 I won't discuss all of the extras, you can find out more in the [STS 3.6.4 release notes].
 So let's just do something simple, for example, override the default http port `8080` to something else, like `8888`.
 You can probably guess that this can be done by setting a system property.
 In the 'pure' Java launcher you can set such properties via command-line arguments.
 But what, you might wonder, is the name of that property exactly "spring.port", "http.port", "spring.server.port"?
 Fortunately, the launch configuration editor helps.
-The "Override Properties" component provides some basic content assist.
+The *Override Properties* table provides some basic content assist.
 You just type 'port' and it makes a few suggestions:

 ![override-property]